Mathematical modeling of glioma invasion and therapy approaches via kinetic theory of active particles: Abstract

 \section{Abstract}

-A multiscale model for glioma spread in brain tissue under the influence of vascularization and vascular endothelial growth factors is proposed.
-It accounts for the interplay between the different components of the neoplasm and the healthy tissue and it investigates and compares various therapy approaches.
+We propose here a multiscale model for study the effect of combined therapies on glioma spread in the brain under the influence of vascularization.
+The model accounts for the interplay between the different components of the neoplasm and the healthy tissue and it investigates and compares various therapy approaches.
 Precisely, these involve radio- and chemotherapy in a concurrent or adjuvant manner together with anti-angiogenic therapy affecting the vascular component of the system.
 We assess tumor growth and spread on the basis of DTI data, which allows us to reconstruct a realistic brain geometry and tissue structure, and we apply our model to real glioma patient data.
 In this latter case, a space-dependent radiotherapy description is considered using data about the corresponding isodose curves.